Rahul Ligma: Reactions

-The fictional rehiring
+Fictional rehiring

 On November 15, 2022, Musk changed course and apologized for "firing these geniuses", jokingly saying it was "truly one of [my] biggest mistakes" and offered them their (fictional) jobs back.
 Calling their October media stunt "one of the best trolls ever", Musk publicized a photograph taken with himself along with "Ligma & Johnson" at Twitter headquarters.
 Meanwhile, Newsweek reported that "there was widespread criticism of Musk for joking about firings when his employees were losing their jobs in the shake-up", noting that initial reactions were divided among those who thought the prank was "disrespectful" and "cruel to the real employees who were fired", and those who thought that the joke was "top-notch".

 On November 16, 2022, the Hindi news channel Aaj Tak reported the comic duo's fictional rehiring as an actual news story, continuing to fall for the prank.
 In a 37-second video, the broadcaster announced, "After the large scale layoff, Elon is realizing his mistake.
 He is now calling back fired employees and has shared an image with two who have returned."
-The following day, the Voice of Indonesia also published the photograph in an article with the caption "Rahul Ligma, Elon Musk, and Daniel Johnson, are back as a team".
+The following day, the Indonesian news website VOI also published the photograph in an article with the caption "Rahul Ligma, Elon Musk, and Daniel Johnson, are back as a team".

 In the November 17, 2022 edition of Rising, co-host Briahna Joy Gray said that the rehiring proved Musk "actually needs these employees to work for him" and that "the employees didn't look so happy in that photograph" to be back, having been "fired—prematurely".

 Aftermath

 On November 23, 2022, The Daily Beast reported that Daniel Francis, the actor who played Daniel Johnson in the hoax, had just been hired by Twitter as a software developer, citing a Business Insider article.

 In a December 2022 article for TechCrunch reflecting on the absurd nature of tech industry news over the past year, Amanda Silberling commented that because "a herd of reporters did not get the joke" about Rahul Ligma, she had to explain the "ligma" meme on four different podcasts.
-Also in December, Washington Free Beacon recognized Rahul Ligma and Daniel Johnson as its "2022 Man of the Year".
-Critiquing the mainstream media, the conservative political website wrote, "Desperate to write sob stories about good liberals losing $300,000 a year salaries, reporters who wrote about the toils of poor Ligma and Johnson were instead revealed as the lazy partisans they are."

 Also in December 2022, Ligma announced his presidential run in 2024 "to fight for the rights of laid off workers, polygamists, and men who wear gym shorts outside in November."

+In May 2025, TechCrunch reported that Rahul Sonwalkar—the improvisational actor behind the Rahul Ligma character—was, and remains, a real software engineer.
+He is now the co-founder of an AI data startup whose tools are used by research institutions including Harvard University, further blurring the lines between satire and Silicon Valley reality.